Security Briefing

 Be extra careful in tourist spots such as Khao San Road in Bangkok and the night-time entertainment zones in Bangkok, Pattaya and Phuket.

-Be aware of drink-spiking.
-Don't drink homemade or local cocktails.
+Be alert to the potential risks around drink spiking and methanol poisoning through consuming alcoholic drinks.
+Don't leave food or drinks unattended.
+Don't drink home-made or local cocktails.
 They can contain narcotics or poison.
 You're at higher risk of sexual assault and theft if you get drugged.

 Never leave your drink unattended.